-Simple energy efficiency measures such as switching off office equipment, using energy-saving lamps and the correct setting of room temperatures could cut office energy bills by up to 20% according to the Carbon Trust.
+When working in an office, simple actions like switching off IT equipment, using energy-saving bulbs and the correct setting of room temperatures could cut office energy bills by up to 20%, according to the Carbon Trust.

-- Encourage your staff to use lights only when necessary.
-For instance, at
+- Encourage everyone to use lights only when necessary.

-- Make it clear which lights should be left on and which can be off when
+- Make it clear which lights should be left on.

-not needed.
 For example,

-you might choose to light your main office
+you might choose to light your main office entrance all the time,

 when the room is in use.

 - Install energy efficient lights.
-For example, compact fluorescent products
+For example, LED light bulbs

-in standby mode, your equipment still consumes energy.
+- Even in standby mode, your equipment still uses energy.

-- Use the energy saving features of modern IT equipment.
+- Use the energy saving features on items like monitors and printers.

-- Avoid using supplementary electric heaters.
-These are one of the most
+- Don’t use extra electric heaters.
+These are one of the

 Upgrade the building